djhworld/go-lambda-invoke/README.md

 response, err := golambdainvoke.Run(8001, "payload")
 ```

-Note that `payload` is can be any structure that can be encoded by the `encoding/json` package.
+Note that `payload` can be any structure that can be encoded by the `encoding/json` package.
+Your lambda function will need to use this structure in its type signature.